fillumina/PerformanceTools/docs/assertions.md

 An important feature of this API is the possibility to assert the performances (for example in a unit test).
-It's very useful if you need to check if some code is as fast as expected throughout the development phase.
-The assertion mechanism is very simple because it is a performance consumer and can be attached to all producers.
+It's very useful if you need to check if some code is as fast as expected throughout the development cycle.
+The assertion mechanism is very simple because it is a performance consumer and can be attached to all type of producers.
 Just take care that some producers uses a complex scheme where there are tests and execution.
-An execution is for example the name of the parameter by which some tests are compared.
+An execution is for example the name of the passed parameter.

 This is an example of a simple assertion:
 ```java